lorossi/MK8D-analysis/README.md

 ## The (first) results - top-k algorithm

-I initially started searching for the best builds using the top-k algorithm, as it is the most naive one.
+I initially started searching for the best builds using the top-k algorithm, as it is the easiest to implement *(and the only one I knew at the time).*

 The hard part, however, is setting custom weights and filters.
 How is it possible to balance the stats in order to get the best build?